 After that, select ‘Encoding’ to see what encoding is currently in use.

-The recommendation for email formats is UTF-8.
+The recommended email encoding is UTF-8.
 If you find that the message from the sender is using another format such as ‘Western European’ to encode its mail, change it.

 Click ‘More’ and then select the encoding you want, such as UTF-8.
-Hereafter, you should be able to read the email.
+From now on, you should be able to read the email.

 Although it is not mandatory and you can change the default outgoing encoding to any type, Western European is considered as a subset of UTF-8.
 As such it can be read using UTF-8.

-If you want other people or individuals to be able to read your messages without any hassles, it’s best to keep it as Western European or change to a globally used encoding like UTF-8.
+If you want others to be able to read your messages without issues, it’s best to keep it in Western European or switch to a widely used encoding like UTF-8.

 If you want to view the encoding format selected for the emails you send, follow the steps provided below: